flancia-coop/doc.anagora.org/social-coop-oc.md

 L: Discussed this maybe a month ago with Flancian & Eduardo.
 Agree this decision should go to cooperative.

 L: "Demo or supporting it", community vote to put from OC.
-And strategic questio
+And strategic question about whether to evaluate moving parts of our decisionmaking process to bonfire.
+As an alternative to Loomio or anything else?
+Feels like later.

+L: Do we feel like we're ready - as OC, or larger conversation - to ask if we want to support Bonfire, as a service we're committed to?

+M: Think we should limit to demo until we at least get SSO working.
+"We have a Bonfire demo server, we're wor"

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar